ultimate271/notes/dostoevsky/brothers03.03.md

 He uttered the last words in a sort of exaltation.

+#### Preamble to confession, Mitya's desire to be entirely honest with Aloysha and his analogy to freefall
 “No one but you and one ‘jade’ I have fallen in love with, to my ruin.
 But being in love doesn’t mean loving.
 You may be in love with a woman and yet hate her.
 Remember that!
 I can talk about it gayly still.
 Sit down here by